 Hard Surface Cleaning

-Making up 10% of the total score, our Hard Surface Cleaning test is essentially identical to our carpet cleaning tests, with hardwood floor swapped for carpet.
-Once again, we spread oatmeal, flour, cereal, and rice on the floor and vacuumed it up, evaluating the performance of each model.
+Making up 10% of the total score, our hard surface testing was practically identical to our carpet cleaning tests, with hardwood floor swapped for carpet.
+Once again, we spread oatmeal, flour, cereal, and rice on the floor and vacuumed it up, evaluating each model's performance.

-The Shark Rotator DuoClean and the Shark APEX tied for the top spot in this metric, both receiving a 9 out of 10 for their almost identical performance.
-Using the hard floor setting on both vacuums, the APEX and the Rotator collected practically all of the rice in a single pass — even sucking in rice that was wider than the brush head.
-This pair also did a fantastic job at cleaning flour from the hard floor, even cleaning it out of the cracks and crevices — though it took the Rotator about 10 passes, it only took the APEX two.
+The Shark Vertex and the Shark APEX tied for the top spot in this metric with almost identical performances.
+Using the hard floor setting on both vacuums, they collected practically all of our rice in a single pass — even sucking in rice beyond the width o the brush head.
+This pair also did a fantastic job cleaning flour from the hard floor, even sucking it out of the cracks and crevices.

 This pair of vacuums carried their excellent performance over to our cereal and oatmeal tests, delivering the best results after only a single pass.

-After the Shark APEX and Rotator, the Miele and the Dyson Ball Animal 2 earned the next highest score of 7 out of 10.
-The Ball Animal 2 picked up all the rice on the first pass, similar to the Shark Rotator, while the Miele required two passes to match its performance.
-However, the Miele did match the performance of the Ball Animal 2 and the Shark Rotator in our flour test, with all three of these vacuums receiving a perfect score.
+Next in line is the Miele Compact and the Dyson Ball Animal 2.
+The Animal 2 picked up all the rice on the first pass, similar to the APEX, while the Miele required two passes to match its performance.
+However, the Miele did match the performance of the Animal 2 in our flour test.

-The Dyson Ball Animal 2 did outperform the Miele at collecting Cheerios, once again only needing a single pass to the Miele's two.
+The Dyson Ball Animal 2 outperformed the Miele at collecting Cheerios, once again only needing a single pass to the Miele's two.
 However, the Dyson would occasionally push the Cheerios around and pile them up, rather than sucking them up.
-The Dyson finished this metric with a reasonably good score in our oatmeal test, only leaving a few pieces behind that fell into the cracks between boards.
-The Miele did alright, tending to push stuff around more often than collecting it.
+It finished this metric with a reasonably good score in our oatmeal test, leaving only a few pieces behind that fell into the cracks between boards.
+The Miele did alright too, though it tended to push stuff around more often than collecting it.

-The Pet Hair metric is responsible for the remaining 10% of the final score.
-We spread 5 grams of pet hair on medium-pile carpet, then pressed it in.
-We ran each vacuum over it, calculating the percentage of hair collected in order to determine final scores.
+Our pet hair metric was responsible for the remaining 10% of each final score.
+We spread five grams of pet hair on a medium-pile carpet, then pressed it in with a roller.
+We ran each vacuum over it, calculating the percentage of hair collected to determine final scores.

-There are a lot of messes out there and we hope that this review helped you narrow down your options.
-Whether you are looking for a top-tier model that can handle heavy-duty use or a budget option for typical cleaning needs, there is a vacuum cleaner out there for you.
+We hope that this review helped you narrow down your options to find the best vacuum cleaner.
+Whether you are looking for a top-tier model that can handle heavy-duty use or a budget option for standard cleaning needs, there is a vacuum cleaner out there for you.

 — David Wise and Austin Palmer